π‘οΈ Google Cloud Function Environment Variables store confidential dataπ’βͺ

 Rationaleβ

-It is recommended to use the Secret Manager, because environment variables are stored unencrypted, and accessible for all users who have access to the code.
+It is recommended to use Secret Manager, because environment variables are stored unencrypted and accessible to all users who have access to the code.

 Impactβ

 There should be no impact on the Cloud Function.
-There are minor costs after 10,000 requests a month to the Secret Manager API as well for a high use of other functions.
-Modifying the Cloud Function to use the Secret Manager may prevent it running to completion.
+There are minor costs after 10,000 requests per month to the Secret Manager API, and higher usage of other functions may incur additional costs.
+Modifying the Cloud Function to use Secret Manager may prevent it from running to completion.

 Auditβ